 Christmas is coming and that means the festive holiday cards are on their merry way too.
 A trip to the mailbox anytime after Thanksgiving is usually more exciting than most.
 As you sift through bills and unwanted ads you probably have hopes of coming across a cute photo of your friends’ kids and seeing how much they’ve grown.
 The first few Christmas cards you receive will get a guaranteed spot on the living room mantel or maybe the refrigerator, but what about all the others?

 These DIY Christmas card holder ideas also make for great decorative pieces for the 2017 holiday season.
 Whether you are looking to create a Christmas card holder that matches the theme of your living room décor or add a touch of the season to just about any space, these ideas for how to display Christmas cards are sure to do the trick.

 How to Display Christmas Cards: Clipped On

 It’s clear that your friends and family put a lot of thought into their holiday greetings.
-Between figuring out what to write in a Christmas card and taking a family photo, one thing that’s for sure is that it was no easy task getting their card to you.
-Show your cards the appreciation they deserve and use these ideas on how to display Christmas cards to create a display that you and your guests can enjoy.
+Show your holiday cards the appreciation they deserve and use these ideas on how to display Christmas cards to create a display that you and your guests can enjoy.